TerrisZhao/pte-academic/WFD.md

 197. Plants are able to continue growing throughout their lives.
 198. Most of these features were part of the previous system.
 199. Advanced technology created growth in the economy.
+200. I thought a good architecture structure should be useful, durable and beautiful.
+201. Medical researchers have focused on different causes of diseases and treatments.
+202. Newspapers are supported primarily by the sale of advertising space.
+203. Remember, the prestigious election of stewardship has strict eligibility criteria.
+204. The supposed benefits of space exploration are frequently questioned.